Rebirth-Project/ufo-event-bus/README.md

 EventBus ufoEventBus = new EventBusBuilder().build();

-//Register the listener on the bus ufoEventBus.register(ListenerForEventInstance); //this will trhow eventually an exception
+//Register the listener on the bus ufoEventBus.register(ListenerForEventInstance); //this will throw eventually an exception

 //Post messages on the bus
-ufoEventBus.post(new Event()); //this will trhow eventually an exception
+ufoEventBus.post(new Event()); //this will throw eventually an exception
 ```

 ## Internal Architecture Overview and detailed documentation